Decapitation: Nordic countries

 In Nordic countries, decapitation was the usual means of carrying out capital punishment.
 Noblemen were beheaded with a sword, and commoners with an axe.
 The last executions by decapitation in Finland in 1825, Norway in 1876, Faroe Islands in 1609, and in Iceland in 1830 were carried out with axes.
 The same was the case in Denmark in 1892.
 Sweden continued the practice for a few decades, executing its second to last criminal—mass murderer Johan Filip Nordlund—by axe in 1900.
 It was replaced by the guillotine, which was used for the first and only time on Johan Alfred Ander in 1910.

-The official beheading axe of Finland resides today in the Museum of Crime, Vantaa.